evg-smirnov/evg-smirnov/README.md

 ## Hi there 👋

+👨‍💻 I lead a small team of developers and have over 10 years of experience in software development.

+📊 We're developing a system for displaying information about the technological processes of a power plant.

+📫 You can write to me here evg.smirnov@protonmail.com

 <!--
 **evg-smirnov/evg-smirnov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.